BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-29-android-apktool-decompiling.md

                                                               Ljava/lang/Object; # This method returns an Object
 ```

-With some determination, we can guess figure out what the snippet does.
+With some determination, we can figure out what the snippet does.
 Here, we're defining a `getContent()` method that tries to cast a `LiveData`'s value to `State.Content` and returns it, or `null` otherwise.

 # Using a decompiled APK as a debugging tool